Sister city: North America

-Toledo, Ohio twinned with Toledo, Spain in 1931, and was the first city in North America to engage in town twinning.
+Toledo, United States twinned with Toledo, Spain in 1931, and was the first city in North America to engage in town twinning.
 Vancouver, Canada twinned with Odesa, Ukraine in 1944, was the first twinned city in Canada and the second in North America, while Denver, Colorado, twinned with Brest, France, was the second twinned city in the United States.
 Liberal, Kansas was twinned with Olney, United Kingdom in 1950, and the cities have run a joint Pancake Day race ever since.
 Littleton, Colorado, twinned with Bega, Australia, in 1961.
 Tashkent, the capital city of Uzbekistan, was twinned with Seattle, Washington, in 1973.
 Rochester, Minnesota, and Knebworth, UK, both centers for primary medical research, twinned in 1967.
 Ontario, California, has five sister cities around the world.
 They are Brockville, Ontario, Canada (since 1977); Guamúchil, Sinaloa, Mexico (since 1982); Mocorito, Sinaloa, Mexico (since 1982); Los Mochis, Sinaloa, Mexico (since 1988); and Winterthur, Canton of Zürich, Switzerland.
 Oakville, Ontario is twinned with Dorval, Quebec; Huai'an, China, and Neyagawa, Osaka, Japan.

 Town twinning begins for a variety of reasons.
 Generally, partner towns have similar demographics and size.
 They may arise from business connections, travel, similar industries, diaspora communities, or shared history.
-For example, the partnership between Portland, Oregon and Bologna, Italy arose from shared industries in biotechnology and education, and a "similar attitude towards food," whereas Chicago's link with Warsaw, Poland began with Chicago's historic Polish community.
+For example, the partnership between Portland, Oregon and Bologna, Italy arose from shared industries in biotechnology and education, and a "similar attitude towards food", whereas Chicago's link with Warsaw, Poland began with Chicago's historic Polish community.
 The twinning of Indianapolis with Monza, Italy, is due to both cities' long association with auto racing.
 Or in the case of Atlanta and Tbilisi, the two cities twinned over their shared status as a capital of Georgia.

 A twin towns program was instituted in the United States in 1956 when President Dwight D. Eisenhower proposed a citizen diplomacy initiative.
 Sister Cities International (SCI) was originally a program of the National League of Cities, but it became a separate corporation in 1967 due to the growth and popularity of the program.
 Twin town cultural events include the annual National Cherry Blossom Festival in Washington, D.C., honoring Washington's twin relationship with Tokyo City.
 Many twinned towns developed business agreements with their partners.
 For example, Vermont's Ben & Jerry's Ice Cream company opened a factory in the Republic of Karelia in Russia and offered the same profit-sharing plan to its Russian employees.